-The first chapter in Love, Hate and Hope introduces a mystery: did the Bible – found fused to a molten girder in the rubble of the Twin Towers – belong to Donna, an ex-minister who disappeared that day?
+The beginning of Almost Awakened introduces a mystery: did the Bible – found fused to a molten girder in the rubble of the Twin Towers – belong to Donna, an ex-minister who disappeared that day?

 This Bible, pictured at right, is on display at the September 11th Memorial Museum at the World Trade Center, and was shown to Pope Francis during his September 2015 visit.